ProdatoAnalytics/jrs-rest-java-client/README.md

 You can also access the fork Sherman Wood has done at https://github.com/sgwood63/jrs-rest-java-client

-The JAR with full dependencies contains all you need.
+The JAR with full dependencies contains all you need to use this REST Client.

 # Configuration